alexandair/entra-powershell-docs/docs/conceptual/migration-guide.md

 # Migrate to Microsoft Entra PowerShell

 Microsoft Entra PowerShell has over _98%_ compatibility with [Azure AD PowerShell][azuread-ps] module.
 This article details the process of running your existing AzureAD PowerShell scripts with minimal modifications using Microsoft Entra PowerShell by using the `Enable-EntraAzureADAlias` command.
+Use the [Azure AD PowerShell to Microsoft Entra PowerShell cmdlet map](./azuread-powershell-to-entra-powershell-mapping.md) to find cmdlet equivalents in Microsoft Entra PowerShell.

 ## Use compatibility mode with Enable-EntraAzureADAlias